 It is best done in two stages- the DASH Diet phase 1 is a low-carbohydrate diet, with no fruit and whole grains, and lasts for 14 days.
-Phase 2 reintroduces carbohydrate-rich foods such as whole grains, legumes and fruit, while emphasizing a nutrient-dense diet.
+Once you’ve completed the 14-day DASH Diet meal plan phase 1, phase 2 reintroduces carbohydrate-rich foods such as whole grains, legumes, and fresh fruits while emphasizing a nutrient-dense diet with low sodium intake.

 The Dash Diet